LarissaGomes333/Cadastro-Instaclone/README.md

 # Cadastro-Instaclone

 # Proposta do Projeto
-  A proposta do projeto é clona a página inicial do Instagram.
+  A proposta do projeto é clonar a interface do Instagram.

 # Ferramentas utilizadas
  HTML, CSS, JavaScript e React.js.